WATCH: Can you help Port Arthur police arrest this trailer thief? - Port Arthur News

 WATCH: Can you help Port Arthur police arrest this trailer thief?

+A brazen daytime trailer theft complete with a clearly visible red truck backing into a driveway and leaving with the trailer was caught on security camera footage in Port Arthur.

-A Port Arthur Police Department detective is asking for the public’s help locating a trailer thief.
+And now police are asking the public’s help in locating the thief.

-In a video released Wednesday afternoon, a clearly visible red Dodge pickup truck backs into a driveway and pulls a trailer away.
+In a video released Wednesday afternoon, a red Dodge pickup truck backs into a driveway and pulls a trailer away.

-The street where the reported crime took place was not made public.
+The street where the reported crime took place was not made public, but Det.
+Sadie Guedry said the crime occurred on the city’s east side.

-A time stamp on the video appears to indicate the actions took place in August.
-Port Arthur Newsmedia is reaching out to authorities for clarification and detail.
+A release from PAPD states the crime took place at approximately 7 a.m.
+Aug.
+26.

 The suspect vehicle is a four-door, dark red over grey Dodge truck.